WithSecureLabs/cloud-wiki/docs/aws/services/ebs.md

 * Encryption at rest should be enabled
-  * Default encryption should be enabled for each region at the account level. - [https://aws.amazon.com/blogs/aws/new-opt-in-to-default-encryption-for-new-ebs-volumes/](https://aws.amazon.com/blogs/aws/new-opt-in-to-default-encryption-for-new-ebs-volumes/)
+  * Default encryption should be enabled for each region at the account level - [https://aws.amazon.com/blogs/aws/new-opt-in-to-default-encryption-for-new-ebs-volumes/](https://aws.amazon.com/blogs/aws/new-opt-in-to-default-encryption-for-new-ebs-volumes/)
   * In an ideal world, EBS volumes should be encrypted with CMKs with proper access controls configured in the key policies.
 This is, however, exceptionally low priority - [https://www.chrisfarris.com/post/cloud-encryption/](https://www.chrisfarris.com/post/cloud-encryption/)
 * Snapshots should not be public.
   *  [https://techcrunch.com/2019/08/09/aws-ebs-cloud-backups-leak/](https://techcrunch.com/2019/08/09/aws-ebs-cloud-backups-leak/)